Trichinella britovi: Prevention

 To prevent trichinellosis, an official European directive recommends the freezing of meat at −25 °C for at least 10 days for pieces of meat less than 25 cm in thickness.
 Patients froze wild boar steaks at −35 °C for seven days, but this freezing time appears insufficient to kill larvae, since T. britovi is a species relatively resistant to freezing.

 Thus according to the International Commission on Trichinellosis, meat should be heated at 65 °C for at least 1 minute to kill Trichinella larvae; larvae die when the color of the meat at the core changes from pink to brown.

+In the countries of the European Union, as well as Switzerland, a Trichinella test is required by law in Regulation (EC) No. 2075/2005.
+The reason for this is that Trichinella larvae can only be safely killed at core temperatures of at least 70 °C for one minute, but with larger pieces of meat, reaching the core temperature is associated with risks in practice.
+Heating in the microwave is not a reliable method.
+And smoking, curing and drying are not sufficiently effective measures for killing larvae.
+Killing the parasites by deep freezing is only a safe method for pork.
+Cold-resistant Trichinella species, such as Trichinella nativa, can occur in the meat of other animal species.